The division of marital property during a Maryland divorce is often one of the most hotly-contested and vexatious issues when couples break up.

 The courts in Maryland can give one spouse the exclusive right to live in the family home for up to three years following the divorce.
 The home must have been the parties’ main residence during the marriage or be leased and owned by one of the parties and at least one child as a home post-divorce.

 When a use and possession award is made, the parent living in the family home does not need to have custody of all the couple’s children.
 However, he or she must be a designated custodial parent of at least one child of the marriage.

 Unless the parties agree otherwise, their exclusive use and possession order will terminate if the spouse inhabiting the family home gets remarried or when the youngest child in the residence turns 18.

-Parties benefitting from a use and possession award must be sure they can afford to live in the home.
+The party benefitting from a use and possession award must be sure they can afford to live in the home.

-A use and possession award can include an order to pay expenses such as mortgage, the rent or the payments on other debt related to the property in question.
+A use and possession award can include an order to pay expenses such as a mortgage, the rent or the payments on other debt related to the property in question.

 Exclusive Possession of a Home in Abuse Cases

 Maryland law gives the courts the power to order a spouse to leave the family home for up 12 months by issuing a protective order in domestic violence situations.